neumino/neumino.github.io/movies.md

-### The King&#39;s Daughter
+### The Royal Treatment
-*Released on 2022-01-21, vote average 7.7*
+*Released on 2022-01-20, vote average 6.7*

-King Louis XIV&#39;s quest for immortality leads him to capture and steal a mermaid&#39;s life force, a move that is further complicated by his illegitimate daughter&#39;s discovery of the creature.
+Isabella runs her own salon and isn’t afraid to speak her mind, while Prince Thomas runs his own country and is about to marry for duty rather than love.
+When Izzy and her fellow stylists get the opportunity of a lifetime to do the hair for the royal wedding, she and Prince Thomas learn that taking control of their own destiny requires following their hearts.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NjGSWdmVVHM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/KWxJXZ3S3-g?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>